depadiernos/README/README.md

-# owners_manual
+# Dennis' README
-A short manual for how depadiernos works.
+A short document for how depadiernos works.

 ## What do you want us to know about your communication style?